 We get asked all sorts of interesting and fun questions about our travels.
-One that comes up often, and again yesterday: Does the toilet water spin the opposite direction when we cross the equator?
+One that comes up often: Does the toilet water spin the opposite direction when we cross the equator?

 Living with a rocket scientist has its advantages, we know the answer, and it applies to more than just the toilet water:

 The change of direction is an optical illusion of sorts.
 The earth, and therefore the water, always spins the same direction, we are just looking at it differently.
 That’s my interpretations, hubby offered a much longer, very scientific explanation.

 Better seen in graphics.
 Here is the spinning earth.